zsh-users/zsh-completions/README.md

 *This projects aims at gathering/developing new completion scripts that are not available in Zsh yet.
 The scripts may be contributed to the Zsh project when stable enough.*

-## Status

-See [issues](https://github.com/zsh-users/zsh-completions/issues) for details on each completion definition.

 ## Usage

 ### Using packages